murtyjones/murtyjones.github.io/_drafts/understanding-lightning-4.markdown

 Imagine that we have three parties: Alice, Bob, and Carol.
 Alice wants to pay Carol `1` coin.
 But she doesn't have a payment channel open with Carol.
 Alice *does* have a payment channel with Bob, and Bob has a payment channel with Alice.

 ![three parties in a payment channel]({{ site.baseurl }}/assets/images/understanding-lightning/three-parties.png){: class='lazyload'}

+So Alice and Carol can both pay Bob, and Bob can pay either, but Alice and Carol cannot pay each other.

+For Alice to pay Carol, she'll have to either 1.
+Open a payment channel with Carol (requires an on-chain transaction), or 2.
+Find a way to get Bob to pay Carol `1` coin.